Ngugi people: Society

 Several Ngugi names survive behind European transcriptions of their language, for the Cape Moreton headland area: Mijin Boowell, Gunemba, Boogaram-calleem, and Cangallioon.
 It has been conjectured that these terms refer respectively to the midjin bush and berry, canumba (honey), boogaram (bullroarer) or buggeree (bugara), i.e., the braided string used to swing the bullroarer.
 The cape was a ritual centre for bora initiation ceremonies.
 Nearby, according to Thomas Welsby who visited the island in 1900 and collected local lore, there was a cave in which, were anyone to enter it and scratch his head, he would be killed by a stone dropping from the cavern ceiling.
+This may have been the large funeral cave at Mudlieimbah where the bones of the deceased Ngugi were placed.
+By the 1910s, these skeletons had been taken by collectors.

 A Ngugi headman had a repute for developing fresh corroboree dances and songs, which he would think out after retreating to a place of solitude, and then introduce on his return.

 Ngugi women had a reputation for making excellent dillies ideal for keeping fish, which they wove from mat-rushes.